theory/justatheory/content/post/postgres/pgxn-challenges/index.md

 ---

-Last week, I informally shared some thoughts on [Extension Ecosystem: Jobs and Tools] with colleagues in the [#extensions] channel on the [Postgres Slack].
-The document attempts to work though the [jobs to be done] by the ideal Postgres extension ecosystem and the tools to do those jobs --- without reference to existing efforts.
-Still, a key question toward the end of the doc is: **What will [PGXN]'s role be in this ideal extension ecosystem?**
+Last week, I informally shared [Extension Ecosystem: Jobs and Tools] with colleagues in the [#extensions] channel on the [Postgres Slack].
+The document surveys the [jobs to be done] by the ideal Postgres extension ecosystem and the suggests the tools and services required to do those jobs --- without reference to existing extension registries and packaging systems.

+The last section enumerates some questions we need to ponder and answer.
+The first one on the list is:

+> What will [PGXN]'s role be in this ideal extension ecosystem?

 The PostgreSQL Extension Network, or [PGXN], is the original extension distribution system, created 2010--11.
 It has been a moderate success, but as we